Dan00712/CompendiumMatura/README.md

 # CompendiumMatura

+This Project is used to store the notebooks to study for the A-Levels in the HTL-Braunau year 2023 and also to manage the julia dependencies in one *Project.toml* file

+## Using jupyter in this Collection

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > CompendiumMatura